webfox/laravel-backed-enums/README.md

 {{ VolumeUnitEnum::KILOGRAMS }} // "kg"
 ```

-If you do not specify a label in the lang file these methods will return the value assigned to the enum inside the enum file. e.g MILLIGRAMS label will be MILLIGRAMS
+If you do not specify a label in the lang file these methods will return the value assigned to the enum inside the enum file. e.g MILLIGRAMS label will be milligrams.

 ### Meta data